 Like the Janissaries, this military unit was the Sultan’s personal salaried light cavalry.
 It was more prestigious than Janissary troops.
 Their members were selected from among Janissaries who demonstrated exemplary service, graduates of the palace school Enderun (See sidebar Enderun), and from schools of other palaces, according to their talent, merit and age.
 Sipahs were organized into six regiments; their numbers varied around 8 thousand but exceeded 11 thousand in Süleyman’s last campaign [1].
 They accompanied the sultan in campaigns and were responsible for protecting the sultan [23].
 They were armed with composite bow, sword, mace, and flail (and occasionally with a spear).
 A metal helmet, chain mail armor,

-padded garments, and a circular shield provided basic protection In peacetime sipahs were assigned to bureaucratic jobs.
+padded garments, and a circular shield provided basic protection.
+During peacetime, sipahs were assigned to bureaucratic jobs.
 These units were called sipah to distinguish them from sipahis, provincial cavalry.

 4.2.1 Provincial Forces